BPA Board of Directors Profiles

 Issue: Preserve the traditions of AVALONCON by maintaining the high degree of camaraderie and competition at the world’s best boardgaming convention.

 BRUCE is a substitute math teacher and a high school sportswriter in Minster, Ohio.
-He published the BOARDGAMER magazine until recently when he became editor of MMP’s Operations magazine.
+He published the BOARDGAMER magazine until he became editor of MMP’s Operations magazine.
 He has been gaming since 1980 when he discovered Battle of the Bulge ’65.
 He has attended every Avaloncon/WBC, serving as GM since 1995 in seven different events and was honored with the Best GM award for his shepherding of the War At Sea tournament in 1998.
-He was appointed in 2000 by the BPA Board of Directors to fill out the remaining term of Russ Gifford, who retired for health reasons, and elected to a full three year term in 2002.
+He was appointed in 2000 by the BPA Board of Directors to fill out the remaining term of Russ Gifford, who retired for health reasons, and elected to a full three year term in 2002 and has served since that time.

-Favorite Games: War At Sea, Wilderness War, Across Five Aprils, March Madness, Circus Maximus
+Favorite Games: War At Sea, Wilderness War, Across Five Aprils, March Madness, Circus Maximus, Twilight Struggle

 Issue: To steadily grow the BPA PBeM tournaments and the WBC while maintaining the focus on the play of games.